stavxyz/virtualization-chatroom/infrastructure/README.md

-# Cloud Infrastructure for learn-containers
+# Cloud Infrastructure for virtualization-chatroom

 ## Requirements